How to get an Agent to handle complex, multi-step queries

 Deploy across the channels your customers actually use

-There are two main levers for getting AI Agents to do more work for you.
-One is training them to handle complex work, the other is deploying it across as many channels as you can.
+There are two main levers for getting an Agent to do more work for you.
+One is training it to handle complex work, the other is deploying it across as many channels as you can.

 Remember that complex work doesn’t just reach your team through chat, it arrives over the phone, in messaging apps and community forums, and anywhere else your customers look for support.